Everyone must stay at home to help stop the spread of coronavirus.

 In addition to GP consultations the practice adheres to the General Medical Services Contract for the provision of healthcare services:

 We offer pill checks, oral contraceptive advice, depot injections and coil checks.

 Nurses primarily deal with contraceptive care but doctors can assist when nurse appointments are not available.
 All our doctors provide contraceptive care by individual appointment.

 The practice carries out immunisation for travel abroad.
 Please enquire at reception six to eight weeks before departure.

-Dr Hameed provides a weekly minor surgery service within the practice.
+Our doctors provide a minor surgery service within the practice.
 This means that you may not have to go to hospital for some small operations or special injections.
 Your doctor can advise you about this.

 Where they carry out blood pressure checks (this should be done every two years for adults) and offer advice on lifestyle issues, for example alcohol consumption, smoking, diet and exercise.

 As above with the addition of advice on problems concerning women's health in particular.
 They can also provide tuition on breast self-examination.

 Where assessment can be made of the risk factors likely to provoke coronary disease.
 Advice is given on lifestyle measures aimed at preventing problems emerging in the future.